A fan’s guide – the club from early doors to today

 The stadium is arranged in two tiers around the ground, with West the main stand (Hoofdingang), Oost opposite, and Noord and Zuid behind each goal.
 Away fans are usually allocated the sectors 125/225 and 126/226 of the Noord end nearest the Oost Tribune, through gate Q. The Zuid (Theo Bos) Tribune is the home end.

-From Arnhem Centraal, trolleybus No.7 runs every 15min and takes less than 10min to reach the GelreDome, five stops away.
+From Arnhem Centraal, trolleybus 7 runs every 15mins and takes under 10mins to reach the GelreDome, five stops away.
 Only season-ticket holders are entitled you to free transport up to 2hrs before and after the match; otherwise pay the driver €4.50 for a return ticket.

 A shuttle bus (Pendelbus) for season-ticket holders is also laid on from the station, with the same €4.50 return fare for everyone else.